Conservancy

 Fire Management Personnel

 This section of the Manual focuses on the people engaged in fire management planning and implementation.
-Included are the details of personnel authority and responsibilities, training and qualifications to further define Fire Management Requirement #4, which states that only qualified personnel may participate in wildland fire management for the Conservancy.
+Included are the details of personnel authority and responsibilities, and training and qualifications to further define Fire Management Requirement #2, which states that only qualified personnel of at least 18 years of age may participate in wildland fire management activities for the Conservancy.

-Conservancy Representatives working outside the U.S. must also comply with fire training and qualifications guidelines.
-The nature of these guidelines should mirror the U.S. system in concept, but need not comply strictly.
+Conservancy Representatives outside the U.S. must also comply with fire training and qualifications standards.
+The nature of these standards should mirror the U.S. system in concept but need not strictly comply.
 Staff must consult with the Fire Management Coordinator to determine appropriate equivalent training and experience requirements for the country where fire management activities will occur.

 Wildland Fire Position Qualification System